DrJonnyT/paper/paper.md

 Ross FromReading, University of Reading

+# Abstract
+Donkeys like to eat bananas.
+We took a video of a donkey eating a banana from Keith's mouth.
+We ran a model which proved it was possible for all mammals to eat bananas.

 # Introduction
 We were on Ascension Island and there were a few wild donkeys who liked to hang around near the hotel.